IRobL/myblog/_posts/2019-03-31-deployments-on-your-private-cloud.markdown

 categories: infrastructure kubernetes
 ---

-## Verbose Background on How Many Physical Machines your Cloud Should Be (skip me)
+## Verbose Background on How Many Physical Machines your Cloud Should Consist of and their Purpose (skip me)

 I've been struggling getting my new private-cloud online and operational.
 Back in the 2000s, private clouds were easy.
 Install Debian on a spare machine, and install a bunch of stuff on it.
 Map a bunch of NFS shares to various PCs to increase overall usable storage of the system.